dmwm/cms_consistency/actions/README.rst

         -f <ratio, floating point>  - max allowed fraction of confirmed dark files to total number of files found by the scanner, default = 0.05
-        -m <days>                   - max age for the most recent run, default = 1 day -M <days>                   - max age for oldest run to use for confirmation, default = 14 days -n <number>                 - min number of runs to use to produce the confirmed dark list,
+        -m <days>                   - max age for the most recent run, default = 1 day -M <days>                   - max age for oldest run to use for confirmation, default = 15 days -n <number>                 - min number of runs to use to produce the confirmed dark list, default = 3

 Configuration
 -------------